Marcus Gudmann

-Marcus Mustac Gudmann (born 27 February 2000) is a Danish footballer who plays as a centre-back for AB in the Danish 2nd Division.
+Marcus Mustac Gudmann (born 27 February 2000) is a Danish footballer who plays as a centre-back for Swedish Superettan club Helsingborgs IF.

 Club career

 FC Nordsjælland

 Gudmann came to FC Nordsjælland at the age of 11 from Ledøje-Smørum, where he had played since he was 6 years old.
 In January 2017, Gudmann signed a 2,5-year youth contract with Nordsjælland.

 Gudmann's first senior experience was on 3 January 2018, where he sat on the bench for the whole game against Silkeborg IF.
 He got his debut for FC Nordsjælland on 11 November 2018.
 Gudmann started on the bench, but replaced Ulrik Yttergård Jenssen in the 60th minute in a 1-1 draw against Randers FC in the Danish Superliga.

 On 9 January 2019, Gudmann signed his first professional contract and would become a permanent part of the first team from the summer 2019.

 On the transfer deadline day, 31 January 2020, Gudmann was loaned out to Danish 1st Division club FC Roskilde for the rest of the season.